Visiting St Peter’s Basilica In Vatican City

 What was once the Circus of Nero and a cemetery, is now the site where St Peter’s Basilica stands—so it’s fair to say it has changed just a tad since then!
 The construction took a while, starting in 319 AD and being completed around 30 years later in 349 AD.
 But it’s understandable why it took so long when you consider that they had to move a million tonnes of earth in order to create the platform to support St Peter’s Basilica.
 The original basilica stood for over 1,000 years but after showing signs of deterioration, it was concluded that it was beyond repair and due to serious concerns that it may collapse, was demolished.

-St Peter’s Basilica 2.0 took a little bit longer to build—90 years longer than the OG version, to be precise.
+St Peter’s Basilica 2.0 took a little bit longer to build—90 years longer than the original version, to be precise.
 But the 120 years it took to build were worth it because they were able to get all of the great architects of the Roman Renaissance and Baroque involved.

 Architects which included Bramante (who produced the original design for St Peter’s Basilica back in 1506), Raphael (who took over when Bramante died in 1514), Michelangelo (who took over when Raphael died in 1520) and Michelangelo’s pupil, Giacomo Della Porta (who continued building St Peter’s Basilica after Michelangelo’s death in 1564).